 If you would like a place for your child with an Education Health Care plan, please contact your Assessment and Planning Officer at East Sussex Council to apply.
-If you would like a place for any other child with special educational needs, you should apply through the normal processes.
+If you would like a place for any other child with special educational needs, you should apply through the normal processes and include any additional needs on the application form.
 Please see schools admissions on the ESCC website or contact the information for family's team https://new.eastsussex.gov.uk/children-families/information-for-families